simp/pupmod-simp-rsyslog/REFERENCE.md

 Default value: `undef`

 ### rsyslog::template::list

-Add a template list to the rsyslog configuration file.

 RSyslog list templates can contain properties and constants.
 In order to capture this functionality, we have opted for making a hash of these.
 The